princej69/princej69.github.io/readme.md

 Currently at 0.5

 ### Something?
-I may not commit in July 20 because of my Youtube.
+I may not commit in ~July 20~ August 1 because of my Youtube.

 ## In development
 ### Time & Date